Appearances and Review Copies

 I'm a reviewer and I'd like to have an ARC (Advance Reader Copy) of your new book.
 How do I get one?

 Contact St. Martin's Press publicity.
 See my Contact page.
-They handle the distribution of ARCs, as well as review copies of my other books.

 How do I schedule you for a book signing, appearance, interview or speaking engagement?